GenericMappingTools/2019-unavco-course/README.md

 July 22-23 (Monday-Tuesday), 2019.
 9:00 pm - 5:00 pm (beach time 5-6 pm)

 **Where**:
-Scripps Institution ofz Oceanography, La Jolla, CA
+Scripps Institution of Oceanography, La Jolla, CA

 **Bring**:
 Participants must **bring their own computers** (Mac, Windows, or Linux) with the